Lan Shui Steps Down as Singapore Symphony's Music Director, Named Conductor Laureate

 Shui’s achievements over the years can be neatly captured in two comments from international reviewers.
 The American Record Guide wrote, “One cannot avoid comparing what Shui has achieved in Singapore with what George Szell did in Cleveland or Simon Rattle in Birmingham.
 He has turned a good regional orchestra into a world-class ensemble.”
 The London Spectator posed, “Could this be one of the great orchestras of the 21st century?”
 Under his leadership, the SSO has received invitations to prestigious festivals including the Dresden Music Festive, the Prague Spring International Festival, and the BBC Proms.
 During his tenure, the SSO has also commissioned over 60 new works by Singaporean composers, where Shui personally premiered close to 30 of them.

-Shui’s farewell concerts for the Singapore audience featured a 90-minute performance of Gustave Mahler’s Resurrection Symphony.
+Shui’s farewell concerts for the Singapore audience featured a 90-minute performance of Gustav Mahler’s Resurrection Symphony.
 In a TV interview, he explained the choice of the concert programme:

 “Mahler writes about death as a wonderful life passage.
 This second symphony describes the end of a phase; death is one phase, and beyond that is yet another – the ‘resurrection’, so to speak.”